oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 ===============================================
-Running your Spark Application on OCI Data Flow
+Running your Spark Application on OCI DataFlow
 ===============================================

 Submit your code to DataFlow for workloads that require larger resources.